angelo-v/wp-linked-data/src/readme.txt

 == Installation ==

-Just copy the contents of the /src directory to wp-content/plugins/wp-linked-data directory of your WordPress installation and then activate the Plugin from Plugins page.
+Just copy the contents of the /src directory to wp-content/plugins/wp-linked-data directory of your WordPress installation and then activate the plugin from plugins page.

 At least PHP 5.3.0 is required to use this plugin.